vippsas/vipps-ecom-api/vipps-ecom-api-faq.md

 If you are absolutely, completely 100 % sure that you have done everything correctly, and it _still_ doesn't work, you can regenerate the API keys on [portal.vipps.no](https://portal.vipps.no).
-This should never be necessary, and we can not think of any situations where this fixes any known problem, so it's our very last suggestion.
+This should never be necessary, and we cannot think of any situations where this fixes any known problem, so it's our very last suggestion.
 The old API keys will of course stop working when they have been regenerated.

-**Important:** Vipps can not help with the debugging of your code, we can only help with the API requests and response.
+**Important:** Vipps cannot help with the debugging of your code, we can only help with the API requests and response.
 Please do not send us your source code asking us to fix it for you.